Chinese Lantern Facts

 Chinese Lantern Distribution, Habitat, and Ecology

 However, even within that territory, it adapted to live in only very specific surroundings.
 But, the nature of this particular environment may surprise many people.
 That’s because this consists of hedgerows and along damp paths.
-It commonly inhabits altitudes ranging from the plains to the lower slopes of mountains
+It also commonly inhabits altitudes ranging from the plains to the lower slopes of mountains

 But, as in many cases, its great beauty conceals several hidden dark aspects of the amazing species of flora.
-For one thing, as pretty as it looks, the plant can also be invasive.
+For one thing, as pretty as it looks, the astounding plant can also be invasive.
 That partly holds true because its roots spread great distances.
-These may produce new shoots at great distances from the original plant.
+These produce new shoots at great distances from the original plant.

 But, the dazzling Chinese Lantern also conceals yet another dark side to its nature.
 That’s because it’s also quite dangerous in some ways.
-In fact, despite of its beauty and use in medicines, care should be taken with the plant.
-Except for the fruit itself, all parts of the lovely plant remain toxic.
+In fact, despite of its beauty and use in medicines, extreme caution should be taken with the plant.
+That’s because, except for the fruit itself, all parts of the lovely plant remain toxic.